npalomin/sind/filter_method.md

 ### Data sources

 There exist a variety of available open and propietary data sources relevant for the SIA study.
-In order to come up with a systematic methodology two criteria were defined: precision and accuracy.
+In order to come up with a systematic methodology of data selection two criteria were defined: precision and accuracy.

 To identify where do industrial activities take place two key data set sets were analysed: